Lighting Technician Services

 What does a lighting technician do?

-Here is the breakdown.
-A lighting technician, also known as a spark or electrician, sets up, operates, and keeps lighting kit on a film or television set.
-Working under the direction of the gaffer, they rig lights, run cables, control dimmers, and make adjustments across the shoot to achieve the cinematographer's desired lighting design.
+A lighting technician, also called a spark or electrician, sets up, runs, and looks after lighting kit on a film or TV set.
+They work under the gaffer, rigging lights, running cables, and controlling dimmers.
+Across the shoot they fine-tune each setup so it matches the cinematographer's lighting design.

 What skills should a lighting technician have?